anypossiblew/tiven.wang/_posts/articles/cloud/cloudfoundry/2017-07-31-try-cf-9-message-broker.md

 ---
 layout: post
+theme: UbuntuMono
+series:
+  url: try-cloudfoundry
-title: Try Cloud Foundry 9 - Message Broker
+  title: Try Cloud Foundry
+title: Message Broker
 excerpt: "A message broker is an architectural pattern for message validation, transformation and routing.
 It mediates communication amongst applications, minimizing the mutual awareness that applications should have of each other in order to be able to exchange messages, effectively implementing decoupling."
 modified: 2017-07-31T17:00:00-00:00
 categories: articles